 Arrival & Orientation

-Festival students should arrive on Saturday, July 15, between 2 p.m. and 6 p.m. in order to check in and attend the opening performance by David Dorfman Dance.
-All students must attend the orientation meeting on Sunday, July 16, at 7 p.m.
-All students must depart campus on Sunday, August 6, by 12 p.m.
+Festival students should arrive on Sunday, July 14, between 11 a.m. and 4 p.m.
+All students must attend the orientation meeting on Sunday, July 14, at 5p.m.
+All students must depart campus on Sunday, August 4, by 12 p.m.

 The Portland International Jetport, serviced by Air Canada, Continental, Delta, Jetblue, Southwest, United and US Airways, is a 45-minute drive from the Bates campus.
-Shuttle service from the airport, bus/train station is available directly to the College and may be booked through Mermaid Transportation 207-885-5630 or www.gomermaid.com.
 Concord Coach Bus and Amtrak serve Portland.
 Greyhound Bus Lines (Vermont Transit) serves directly to Lewiston.

 Room & Meals

 Students are housed in College dormitories with others of similar age.
 Single and double rooms are available.
 Rooms and studios are not air-conditioned.
 Students living on campus must adopt the meal plan.
-Delicious meals are served in the College’s Dining Commons with several choices of entrees, including vegetarian and vegan options.
+Delicious meals are served in the College’s Dining Commons with several choices of entrees, including vegetarian, vegan, and gluten-free options.

 Evening And Weekend Events